isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/importing-motor-vehicles-granted-duty-exemption-and-boats-granted-gst-relief.md

 	<input type="checkbox" id="accordion2">
     <label for="accordion2">Application for Duty Exemption on Selected Motor Vehicles</label>
     <div>
-			<p><br>1) Prior to the importation of the motor vehicle from overseas or removal from licensed warehouse, you or your appointed freight handling agent must submit the following supporting documents to customs_documentation@customs.gov.sg for Singapore Customs’ assessment of your eligibility for duty exemption
+			<p><br>1) Prior to the importation of the motor vehicle from overseas or removal from <a href="https://www.customs.gov.sg/businesses/customs-schemes-licences-framework/licensed-warehouse-scheme">licensed warehouse</a>, you or your appointed freight handling agent must submit the following supporting documents to <a href="mailto:customs_documentation@customs.gov.sg">customs_documentation@customs.gov.sg</a> for Singapore Customs’ assessment of your eligibility for duty exemption
 			<p>
 				- Cover letter stating purpose of request
 				<br>- Land Transport Authority (LTA)’s approval letter (if applicable)